ChaosExAnima/echonyc.blog/src/content/blog/binaries.md

     - 'musings'
     - 'queer-theory'
 coverImage: 'images/f348d-pixnio-1952962-3810x2540-1-scaled-1.jpeg'
+coverAlt: 'Image of a pile of USA coins'
 ---

 I've been thinking for a while about binaries.
 Yes, gender binaries plays into that of course, but I think there's so many others that we don't talk about.